 Here are some cons of paid link building:

-Each option has its pluses and minuses: buying links is faster; outreach can be cheaper and come with extra benefits.
+Each option has its pluses and minuses.
+Buying links is faster; outreach can be cheaper and come with extra benefits.

-Three hours of their work would cost you $210 — which is still cheaper than the average price of a single backlink you can buy.
+For example, you could pay someone $70/hour to build links for you.
+Three hours of their work would cost you $210, which is still cheaper than the average price of a single backlink you can buy.
 Besides that, if you do outreach the right way, you'll have new contacts you can collaborate with in the future.

 You’ll need an SEO tool to determine how many links you need to rank.
 (Or you can have a link-building partner do that for you.)